 It is estimated that thousands of purchasers of immovable property in Cyprus from 2006 onwards may have been adversely affected by being advised by their Cypriot bank - in order to fund their purchase in Cyprus - to take a Housing Loan in the Swiss Franc denomination (CHF).

-In the majority of cases also that we examine – although not all - the individual Bank had been introduced to the purchaser either by their Cypriot Developer, their Cypriot Lawyer or their Selling agent.
+In the majority of cases also that we examine – although not all - the individual Bank had been introduced to the purchaser either by their Cypriot Developer, their Cypriot Lawyer, or their Selling agent.

-These Writs of Summons are then “served” to purchasers at their UK residences tasking them to appear before the Cyprus Court of issue within a period of typically 15 days.
-Failure to make the required appearance results in a Judgement in default being entered in the Cyprus Court in favour of the Bank.
-Such Judgements can and have then been enforced in the UK against the homes and assets of those purchasers.
+In the above scenario, if an individual stops paying their Swiss Franc loan in Cyprus, then the Bank can proceed firstly by filing a Claim in the Cyprus Courts seeking to recover from the borrower the full balance of the Swiss Franc mortgage.
+These Writs of Summons are then “served” to borrowers at their UK residences tasking the borrowers to appear before the Cyprus Court of issue within a period of typically 15 days.
+If – for whatever reason – the borrower fails to make the required Notice of Appearance, this will result in a Judgement in default being entered in the Cyprus Court against the borrower in favour of the Bank.
+Such Judgements can and have then been enforced in the UK by the Banks in Cyprus against the homes and assets of those borrowers.

 If you would like to discuss your case or simply would like more information on our fixed fee approach one of the team will be happy to take your call on a confidential basis at 01438 840258 or via email to email@example.com